Dungeons & Dragons in popular culture: Film

 Several films include instances of characters playing the game of Dungeons & Dragons.
 There have also been three feature films released that were based upon the game: Dungeons & Dragons (2000), Dungeons & Dragons: Wrath of the Dragon God (2005), and Dungeons & Dragons: The Book of Vile Darkness (2012).
-As of 2019, Paramount Pictures, RatPac-Dune Entertainment, Sweetpea Entertainment, Vertigo Entertainment, Hasbro Studios and Allspark Pictures are currently developing a new Dungeons & Dragons film scheduled for release on March 31, 2023.
-The film was reportedly to star Ansel Elgort and be directed by Rob Letterman.
-Jonathan Goldstein and John Francis Daley are in talks to direct the film after Chris McKay was going to direct the film.
+As of 2023, Paramount Pictures, RatPac-Dune Entertainment, Sweetpea Entertainment, Vertigo Entertainment, Hasbro Studios and Allspark Pictures published a new Dungeons & Dragons film, Dungeons & Dragons: Honor Among Thieves, directed by Jonathan Goldstein and John Francis Daley.
+The film was released on March 31, 2023.